 Now this is probably my 11th point and I was planning on limiting this post to just 10 tips for staying in a Hostel.

 But.
 Anyway, this to me is more of an obvious fact rather than a tip.
-If you are a native English speaker than this point probably doesn’t concern you as much it seems like the majority of English speakers that I meet when travelling only speak one language anyway.
-(Really sad).
+If you are a native English speaker than this point probably doesn’t concern you as much, it seems like a lot of native English speakers that I met when travelling only speak one language anyway.

-There is honestly nothing I hate more than when people only speak their own language when there are people around that don’t understand that language.
-That’s just rude.
+There is honestly nothing I dislike more than when people only speak their own language when they are people around that don’t understand that language.
+That’s just rude!
 Like if you are just by yourselves or just exchanging a few sentences, speak whatever language you want.
-But if you keep talking in your own language and there is one person that does not understand that language it is pretty rude and that person definitely does not want to be your friend.
+But if you keep talking in your own language and there is one person that does not understand that language it is pretty rude and that person probably does not want to be your friend.

 Of course there are exceptions, like if you travel in South America I don’t expect everyone that stays in Hostels to speak English as long as they speak Spanish.
-But in general, you should always speak English in the dorms so that nobody feels excluded.
+But in general, it is nice to speak English in the dorms so that nobody feels excluded.

 Want to learn a new language?
 Italki is a great way to speak with native speakers!

 And here were my 10 best tips for staying in a hostel.
-Some of these I did not know when I first started travelling so I thought they might be helpful for you.
-I definitely did not know how to pack correctly and also packing cubes only became an addition to my backpack a couple of years ago.
-Anyway, what is your best hostel tips?
+Some of these I did not know when I first started travelling, so I thought they might be helpful for you.
+I definitely did not know how to pack correctly, and also packing cubes only became an addition to my backpack a couple of years ago.
+Anyway, what are your best hostel tips?
 Let me know in the comments.